ikaromarlon/dotfiles/README.md

 # config-files
-Just a repository to put in my configuration files
+Just a repository to put in my dotfiles files